uni-algo/uni-algo/README.md

 - Test files provided by Unicode are used with many other tests.
 - The library never uses dangerous things like pointer casts etc.
-- The library uses two levels: the low-level where very few things are allowed the level is pure algorithms and the wrapper-level where template into template into a very easy to use function or iterator.
+- The library uses two levels: the low-level where very few things are allowed the level is pure algorithms and the wrapper-level where template into template into a very easy to use function or a range.
 - GCC with -Wall and many extra warnings is used in the development and Clang-Tidy is used as a static analyzer.

 Performance means: